 Choral Director: Dr. Jerome Wright

-Dr. Kathleen Charters is a retired United States Navy Commander and currently a commissioned Deacon in the United Methodist Church.
+Deacon Kathleen is a retired United States Navy Commander and currently an ordained Deacon in the United Methodist Church.

 Kathleen and Lawrence moved to Sequim in early 2018, and are delighted to return to the Pacific Northwest.
 Kathleen is warmed by her welcome to Trinity, and the opportunity to extend her ministry to the community.